Skip to Main Content

 • Cultural and other type of bias -- we all have biases, whether we are conscience of them or not.
 Bias is when a person, place, event, or thing is viewed or shown in a consistently inaccurate way.
 Bias is usually negative, though one can have a positive bias as well, especially if that bias reflects your reliance on research that only support your hypothesis.
 When proof-reading your paper, be especially critical in reviewing how you have stated a problem, selected the data to be studied, what may have been omitted, the manner in which you have ordered events, people, or places, how you have chosen to represent a person, place, or thing, to name a phenomenon, or to use possible words with a positive or negative connotation.
 NOTE: If you detect bias in prior research, it must be acknowledged and you should explain what measures were taken to avoid perpetuating that bias.
 For example, if a previous study only used boys to examine how music education supports effective math skills, describe how your research expands the study to include girls.

 Aguinis, Hermam and Jeffrey R. Edwards.
 “Methodological Wishes for the Next Decade and How to Make Wishes Come True.”
 Journal of Management Studies 51 (January 2014): 143-174; Brutus, Stéphane et al. "Self-Reported Limitations and Future Directions in Scholarly Reports: Analysis and Recommendations."
 Journal of Management 39 (January 2013): 48-75; Senunyeme, Emmanuel K. Business Research Methods.
 Powerpoint Presentation.
 Regent University of Science and Technology; ter Riet, Gerben et al. “All That Glitters Isn't Gold: A Survey on Acknowledgment of Limitations in Biomedical Studies.”
-PLOS One 8 (November 2013): 1-6.
+PLOS One 8 (November 2013): 1-6; Tanner, Ralph E. S. Chance and Probability: The Limitations of the Social Sciences.
+New Delhi: Concept Publishing Company, 2011.

 Structure and Writing Style

-But, do not use this as an excuse for not developing a thorough research paper!
+But, do not use limitations as an excuse for not develo a thorough research paper!
 Review the tab in this guide for developing a research topic.
-If serious limitations exist, it generally indicates a likelihood that your research problem is too narrowly defined or that the issue or event under study is too recent and, thus, very little research has been written about it.
-If serious limitations do emerge, consult with your professor about possible ways to overcome them or how to revise your study.
+If serious, known limitations exist, it generally indicates a likelihood that your research problem is too narrowly defined or that the issue or event under study is too recent and, thus, very little research has been written about it.
+If serious unanticipated limitations do emerge, consult with your professor about possible ways to overcome them or how to revise your study.

 When discussing the limitations of your research, be sure to: